basnijholt/ai-assistant/README.md

 docker compose -f examples/docker-compose.yml down
 ```

-> [!WARNING]
-> The `ollama` service can be memory-intensive.
+> ⚠️ The `ollama` service can be memory-intensive.
 If you experience issues with the `autocorrect`, `voice-assistant`, or `interactive` agents, you may need to increase the memory allocated to Docker.

 </details>